Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Choose a carbohydrate source – starchy root vegetables, grains and fruit

-- Choose between 1-4 different coloured vegetables – the more colours the better!
+- Choose up to four different coloured vegetables – the more colours the better!

 - Choose a combination of herbs and spices.